DanielPollithy/danielpollithy.github.io/_posts/2019-07-01-Heat-Simulation-Fourier.md

 he told the story of Joseph Fourier and why he initially cared about approximating functions with a mixture of sine and cosine waves.

 His objective was to solve the "heat problem".
-How does the heat distribute in an a rod (or regarding electric circuits: in a wire).
+How does heat distribute in in a rod (or regarding circuits: in a wire).
 For some backgrounds see the section "background".

 The following section contains a demo of such a wire that can cool down.